zanebeeai/WarRig/README.md

-# WOSS Electrathon Electric Vehicle
+# WarRig X1 - Electric Race Car

 This car was designed and built entirely from scratch over the course of just **4 months** by me and a few others in high school for the **University of Waterloo Electric Vehicle Challenge**.
 The competition was a **70-minute endurance race** running on a strict **12V limit**.

 ### Highlights:
-- ✅ Fully custom-built frame, drivetrain, and electrical systems
+- ✅ Fully custom-built frame, drivetrain, and electrical systems - topspeed 40kmh (sustained for an hour)
 - ⚙️ Sleepless nights in the shop, CAD sprints, and a whole lot of soldering
 - 💥 Our motor controller decided to dramatically *self-destruct* during the race...
 - 🏆 ...but we still took home the **Dennis Weishar Engineering Design Award** for innovation and execution!